 - Meal 5 – 6oz non-fat greek yogurt, 1 cup blueberries

 Note: You can break up your meals however you like.
 Eating according to what fits your schedule is best, as it will be easier to sustain.
-I used to enjoy eating smaller, more frequent meals throughout the day, but I’ve found that fewer larger meals does a better job satiating my appetite more recently.
-Meal frequency should really just be up to personal preference.
+I used to enjoy eating smaller, more frequent meals throughout the day, but I’ve found that fewer larger meals does a better job satiating my appetite.
+Unless you’re at elite athlete, meal frequency should be personal preference.
 Whatever is most sustainable for you is likely a better approach.

 Here are some resources I’ve used to manage body recomposition efforts for myself and for clients.

 - MyFitnessPal is an app where you can easily input or scan a food to see its nutrition facts.
 I use this mostly to look at calories and macronutrients (carbs, fats, protein).